AerospaceJam/docs/docs/getting-started/appendix/appendix.md

 ![Disarming](disarming.png)

 This will immediately stop all function of the drone's motors and will require you to disconnect and re-connect the battery in order to resume flight again.
-Remember to ask the judges presiding over your field time for permission before entering the net to perform this operation.
+Remember to ask the judges presiding over your arena time for permission before entering the net to perform this operation.

 ## I2C issues with the PiSugar power supply